Growing up, I have always loved animals and knew I wanted to work with them.

 I wanted to work with wild animals.

 A couple of year’s ago, my dad and I went to South Africa and visited Kruger National Park for a couple days.
 Then, three years ago we did a horseback safari in the Okavango Delta in Botswana.
 We absolutely loved it and the wildlife was spectacular.
 I wanted to see if there were any opportunities to help wildlife in Africa so I started doing research.
 I found Care for Wild on Instagram and then, African Conservation Experience.
-I emailed and talked to Ellie about what I was looking for and she told me about Care for Wild and Phinda.
+I emailed the team and talked to them about what I was looking for and she told me about Care for Wild and Phinda.

 The daily schedule is usually the morning meeting at the barn before you start working.
 This meeting is usually to say if there are any schedule changes; like the vet is coming or a camera crew.
 After, we head down to the bomas.
 We split up and some start making the milk for the babies.
 The others go out to the pasture where the babies are let out for the day.
 We rake the hay into piles and put lucerne on top.
 Will lets the babies out into pasture for the day.
 We feed the babies their morning milk, then start to clean all their bomas.
 By the time we are done, it is time for breakfast.
 After breakfast, we head down and start to organize all the bedding and feed that goes into the clean bomas.
 We give the babies their next set of milk as well.
 Then, we head back up to the stonehouse for lunch.
 Once lunch is over we give the babies their next set of milk.
 Then, we put their bedding and food out.
 We clean up any mess we have made before the babies are taken back to their bomas for the night.
 After we have finished taking care of all the babies, we usually have something fun planned like a game drive, sunset drive, or relaxing down by the river.
 We also have night feeds that we do for the babies and that is their last milk of the day.

-During those six weeks, two new babies came in, Mayar and Blossom.
-Mayar came in the middle of the night after her mother was poached.
-She had no injuries, but she did not fair well without her mother.
-The vet came multiple times so I had the opportunity to help out and watch over her.
-Blossom came when three groups had arrived at Care for Wild.
-We all loaded up in the vehicles and met the helicopter at the heli pad in the field.
-Blossom had been out on her own for a week so the hyenas had gotten to her.
-Her tail and ears had been chewed on so Diana started to work on her wounds and clean them up until the vet could come out later in the week and check on her.
-The part that really shook me with Blossom was when I found out she had been shot.
-I could not believe what Blossom had gone through.
-Blossom had an amazing recovery and I knew she would do great at Care for Wild.
-After she recovered, we took a chance and put her and Mayar together.
-They instantly clicked and have been inseparable since.
-They have helped each other heal and it has been great to watch them.
+The other came when three groups had arrived at Care for Wild.
+We all loaded up in the vehicles and met the helicopter at the helipad in the field.
+The baby had been out on her own for a week, so the hyenas had gotten to her.
+Her tail and ears had been chewed on, so the team started to work on her wounds and clean them up until the vet could come out later in the week and check on her.
+The part that really shook me with her was when I found out she had been shot.
+I could not believe what she had gone through.
+She had an amazing recovery, and I knew she would do great at Care for Wild.

 Some days, we were asked to help put out some hay bales and split them for the bigger rhinos.
 Sometimes the rhinos are not there, and sometimes they are there, which makes things very interesting.
 We have to be careful around them because they are wild (and huge) animals, but you do get pretty close to these animals and it is a sweet moment to see them that close.

 Care for Wild has a lot of animals on their reserve, including cats.
-I got to help Anita take care of the cats a couple of times when she needed help.
-We put bedding into their pens when it was getting cold and we also prepared their food for them.
-Snowball is one of the more interesting cats and there is also the squirrel that is super cute.
-While I was on Swazi duty, I had the chance to help Rachel with any supplements that the some of the rhinos needed who were under the weather.
-We would make lollies that had all the supplements they needed as well as some lucerne.
+I got to help take care of the cats a couple of times.
+We put bedding into their pens when it was getting cold, and we also prepared their food for them.